 Good day friends!
-I thought I would put together a little post with recipes to make with egg bite molds in the Instant Pot.
+I thought I would put together a little post with recipes to make with the egg bites mold in a pressure cooker, air fryer, oven, instant pot, and even the new Ninja Foodi!

-I have made everything from egg bites, meatloaf bites, and even some awesome little cake pops!
+Click here to get your Home Pressure Cooking Egg Bites Mold I have made everything from egg bites, meatloaf bites, and even some awesome little cake pops in the egg bites mold in a pressure cooker!
 They are all so simple and take less than 20 minutes in the pressure cooker.
 Typical egg bites are 8 minutes, meatloaf bites 16 minutes and the cake pops approximately 15 minutes.
 Be sure to save and pin this post for future reference.

 If you are hosting a party, or want to impress your friends, simply whip out the egg bite mold and get your creative juices flowing for appetizer ideas.